1,000+ Opportunities

 Scoring criteria used to review proposals for this grant.

-Based on current listing details, eligibility includes: Tax-exempt organizations (including faith-based organizations) located in or providing services to Dutchess, Orange, Putnam, and Ulster Counties, operating as a nonprofit for at least one year with 501(c)(3) status or a… Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Tax-exempt organizations (including faith-based organizations) located in or providing services to Dutchess, Orange, Putnam, and Ulster Counties, operating as a nonprofit for at least one year with 501(c)(3) status or a….
+Confirm the full requirements in the official notice before applying.